-Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking401Recipes), prepare an exhibit for one of the classes below.
+Using the recipes included in the project manual (which are also available at qo.illinois.edu/Cooking401Recipes), prepare an exhibit for one of the classes below.
 No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
 If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
 Display exhibit on a disposable plate and place in a zip-sealing plastic bag.
 In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for exhibit.
 Make the recipe and take a picture of the results.
 Bring a document with a printed picture of the food you made from the recipe and the answers to the following two questions: 1.)
 If you made this recipe again, what would you do differently?
 2.)
 What did you learn that can help you in other ways besides preparing food?
 Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-Focaccia Bread (50203a) - 1⁄4 of a 15" x 10" loaf of focaccia bread (do not include dipping oil) Pie Shell (50203b) - one baked pie shell - traditional, oil, or whole wheat (no graham cracker) Sponge Cake (50203c) - 1⁄4 golden sponge cake, top side up, without frosting French Bread (50203d) - 1⁄2 loaf French bread or for the Preservation Combination options.
-Be sure to review all of the Food Preservation rules that follow the class list so you can follow all exhibit requirements.
+Focaccia Bread (50203a) - 1⁄4 of a 15" x 10" loaf of focaccia bread (do not include dipping oil)

+Pie Shell (50203b) - one baked pie shell - traditional, oil, or whole wheat (no graham cracker)

+Sponge Cake (50203c) - 1/4 golden sponge cake, top side up, without frosting

+French Bread (50203d) - 1⁄2 loaf French bread